valboz/VBMicrolensing/docs/python/BinarySources.md

 <img src="BinarySource__xallarap_sources.png" width = 400>

 This parameterization has the advantage of being a direct extension of the static binary source one.
 Note that this function includes the parallax components, although there is a well-known degeneracy between parallax and xallarap.
-The mass ratio and the radius of the secondary sources are calculated usin mass-radius-luminosity relations starting from the flux ratio, as explained before.
+The mass ratio and the radius of the secondary sources are calculated using mass-radius-luminosity relations starting from the flux ratio, as explained before.

 The coordinates of the second source at time $t_0$ are calculated as follows: